Light deflection by squashed Kaluza-Klein black holes in a plasma medium: Acknowledgments

-The author would like to thank Dr. Hideki Ishihara and colleagues at the theoretical astrophysics and gravity group in Osaka City University for valuable suggestions and discussions.
+The author would like to thank Dr. Hideki Ishihara, Dr. Ken-ichi Nakao, Dr. Hirotaka Yoshino and colleagues at the theoretical astrophysics and gravity group in Osaka City University for valuable suggestions and discussions.
 This work was partly supported by Osaka City University Advanced Mathematical Institute (MEXT Joint Usage/Research Center on Mathematics and Theoretical Physics JPMXP0619217849).